Zeba-Sultana/Sultana_etal_2022/3_Merge_Bioplex_WB_data/README.md

-In this folder PS3 the following steps are accomplished :

-Aim : Convert the dataframes containing the normalized Foldchange over control values of BP and WB into MIDAS files and then merge them.
+**Aim : Convert the dataframes containing the normalized Foldchange over control values of BP and WB into MIDAS files and then merge them.

 1.)
 The input data is at :
 BP_Normalized <- "../2A_Bioplex_Norm_FoldChange/OUTPUT/Bioplex_FC_STASNet.xls"